buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

 .. warning::

-    As in the previous case, the incoming HTTP requests for this hook are not authenticated bu default.
+    As in the previous case, the incoming HTTP requests for this hook are not authenticated by default.
     Anyone who can access the web status can "fake" a request from your GitLab server, potentially causing the buildmaster to run arbitrary code.

 To protect URL against unauthorized access you should use ``change_hook_auth`` option.